procf/colloids-setup/02-Simulating-waterDPD.md

 ```bash
 vim waterDPD.py
 ```
-*Note: If you are viewing or editing* `waterDPD.py` *in an IDE you should already have line numbering enabled by default.
-If you are using Vim you will need to turn on line numbers with the command* `:set number` *or* `:set nu`<br>
+*Note: In Vim, if you do not already have line numbering enabled you can turn it on with the command* `:set number` *or* `:set nu`<br>
 (for more information on Vim basics, see the [macOS Setup guide](/System-Setup/02-macOS-Setup.md#text-editors) and the resources in [Foundational CS Skills](/Programming-Resources#foundational-cs-skills))

-You will see that the `waterDPD.py` Python script is divided into 4 sections:
+You will see that the `waterDPD.py` Python script is divided into 3 sections:
 1. Module Library: importing a list of packages
 2. Simulation Inputs: defining a set of input parameters
 3. Simulation: our DPD simulation, divided into